 Check out our tracking on the right side.
 We monitor the Gator 24/7 to check speed, latency, and any outages.

 A2 Hosting is a solid all-around web host with extremely high uptime, excellent speed (some of the best in the business), and helpful customer support.

-Founded way back in 2001 by a former Unix SysAdmin, A2 regularly makes PCMag’s ‘Best Web Hosting Service’ list year after year.
-And we’re inclined to agree that the title is well deserved for both U.S. hosting providers and website hosting in Canada.
+Founded way back in 2001 by a former Unix SysAdmin, A2 regularly makes PCMag's 'Best Web Hosting Service' list year after year.
+And we're inclined to agree that the title is well deserved for both U.S. hosting providers and website hosting in Canada.

 We’ve chosen A2 Hosting as one of the top providers for many of the hosting packages reviewed on this site, ranging from basic shared monthly plans, all the way to dedicated service packages.
 With data centers in Michigan, A2 Hosting performs extremely well for small businesses across Canada.

 What Type of Businesses Can Use These Web Hosts?